JoseLuria/todo-api-academlo/README.md

 npm install
 ```

-You need to configure the conection with postgres using the database.js file on the utils folder, for that you neet to create a config.env file using the next variables:
+You need to configure the conection with postgres using the database.js file on the utils folder, for that you need to create a config.env file using the next variables:

 ```shell
 DB_HOST=your host of postgres